visit our sponsor

 - Parenica: traditional Slovak semi-soft, unripe, steamed sheep cheese with a very delicate taste.

 - Oštiepok: traditional Slovak Walachian product from sheep cheese.

-- Žemľovka: sweet pudding made from apples and white bread steeped in sweetened milk or eggs.
+- Žemľovka: a sweet pudding made from apples and white bread steeped in sweetened milk or eggs.

-- Dolky: smaller and thicker variety of pancake.
+- Dolky: smaller and thicker variety of pancakes.

 - Ryzovy Nákyp: sweet baked rise cake.

-- Parene Buchty: steamed dumplings filled with jam with sweet toping.
+- Parene Buchty: steamed dumplings filled with jam with a sweet topping.